Exeteres/infra/README.md

 }
 ```

-Then you can reference the packages in your stacks
+Then you can reference the packages in your stacks:

 ```json
 // stacks/<my-stack>/package.json